 - Similarly, you do not have to sign any paperwork relating to the incident or provide access to your medical records without first consulting an attorney.
 If you are asked to complete an incident report, be as detailed as possible.

-Understanding what steps to take after a workplace injury is extremely important.
+Understanding what steps to take after a work injury is extremely important.
 The success of your claim could depend on the actions you take after the injury.
 We recommend doing the following if you are injured on the job:

 - Report your injuries.
 It is important to make these reports even if your injuries are only minor.
 Failing to report an accident could result in a loss of your ability to pursue a claim.